GoogleChrome/web.dev/src/site/content/en/fast/native-lazy-loading/index.md

 ### Are there plans to automatically lazy-load images in Chrome?

 Chromium already automatically
-lazy-load any images that are well suited to being deferred if [Lite mode](https://blog.chromium.org/2019/04/data-saver-is-now-lite-mode.html) is enabled on Chrome for Android.
+lazy-loads any images that are well suited to being deferred if [Lite mode](https://blog.chromium.org/2019/04/data-saver-is-now-lite-mode.html) is enabled on Chrome for Android.
 This is primarily aimed at users who are conscious about data-savings.

 ### Can I change how close an image needs to be before a load is triggered?